 What is "Deutsche Bank Email Virus"?

-"Deutsche Bank Email Virus" is the name of a spam campaign, distributing fake Deutsche Bank emails.
-Deutsche Bank is a legitimate multinational investment bank and financial services company; the aforementioned letters are disguised as mail from this bank.
-The actual bank/company is in no way associated with these scam emails.
-The letters claim a large sum has been transferred into recipient's bank accounts.
-This spam campaign is designed to proliferate the HawkEye malware.
+"Deutsche Bank Email Virus" is a spam campaign distributing fake Deutsche Bank emails.
+Deutsche Bank is a legitimate multinational investment bank and financial services company.
+The aforementioned messages are disguised as mail from this bank.
+The bank/company is in no way associated with these scam emails.
+The messages claim that a large sum has been transferred into the recipient's bank accounts.
+Note that this spam campaign proliferates HawkEye malware.

-According to a rough translation, the fraudulent "Deutsche Bank" emails inform recipients that over thirty thousand euros have been transferred to their personal bank account.
+According to a rough translation, the fraudulent "Deutsche Bank" emails inform recipients that over thirty thousand euros have been transferred to their personal bank accounts.
 The attached files are supposedly the transaction confirmations.
-These letters are concluded with Deutsche Bank details, some of which are incorrect.
-When the attachments are opened - the infection chain/process of the HawkEye malicious program is triggered.
-In other words, upon being opened - download/installation of HawkEye is initiated.
+These messages are concluded with Deutsche Bank details, some of which are incorrect.
+When the attachments are opened, the infection chain/process of the HawkEye malicious program is triggered.
+I.e., when opened, download/installation of HawkEye is initiated.
 The primary purpose of malware is stealing data.
-It is classified as a keylogger, meaning that this program can record key strokes.
-This puts the privacy of any and all typed information at risk.
+The program is classified as a keylogger, meaning that this program can record key strokes.
+This puts the privacy of all typed information at risk.
 Typically, keylogging is used to steal account log-in credentials (i.e. usernames and passwords).
 Additionally, HawkEye is capable of extracting and infiltrating sensitive information (e.g. log-in credentials, etc.) from certain browsers, email clients, messengers and various other applications.
-Through stolen communication accounts (e.g. emails, social media/networking, messengers, etc.) cyber criminals can ask contacts/friends for loans and/or spread malware (by sharing infectious files) - under the guise of the genuine owner.
-Accounts that directly deal with or store financial information (e.g. banking account or credit card details) - can be misused to make monetary transactions and/or to make online purchases.
-To summarize, trusting the "Deutsche Bank" scam emails can result in system infections, financial losses, severe privacy issues and identity theft.
-If it is suspected/known that the HawkEye malicious program (or other malware) has already infected the system - an anti-virus must be eliminated from the operating system.
+Through stolen communication accounts (e.g. emails, social media/networking, messengers, etc.), cyber criminals can ask contacts/friends for loans and/or spread malware (by sharing infectious files) under the guise of the genuine owner.
+Accounts that directly deal with or store financial information (e.g. banking account or credit card details) can be misused to make monetary transactions and/or to make online purchases.
+To summarize, trusting the "Deutsche Bank" scam emails can result in system infections, financial loss, serious privacy issues and identity theft.
+If it is suspected/known that the HawkEye malicious program (or other malware) has already infected the system, use anti-virus software to eliminate it from the operating system.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|